 A mixed methods investigation into the use of non-technical skills by community and hospital pharmacists.

 Background: Non-technical skills refer to the social and cognitive factors that may influence efficient and safe job performance.
-Research has shown that non-technical skills are an important element of patient safety in a variety of healthcare disciplines, including surgery, anaesthesia and nursing.
+Non-technical skills are an important element of patient safety in a variety of health care disciplines, including surgery, anesthesia and nursing.
 However, the use of non-technical skills in pharmacy practice has not yet been fully assessed.
 Objective: To examine attitudes toward, and use of, non-technical skills by pharmacy personnel.
-Methods: A mixed methods approach was used: Step 1 was an attitude survey designed to explore pharmacy personnel attitudes towards non-technical skills and inter-professional collaboration, with a sample of 62 community and hospital pharmacy staff.
-Step 2 was a qualitative interview study conducted using the critical incident technique, with a sample of 11 community pharmacists.
-Results: A discrepancy was found in the opinions of community and hospital pharmacists on three non-technical skill constructs: team structure, mutual support and situation monitoring, with community pharmacists more positive about all three.
+Methods: A mixed methods approach was used: An attitude survey explored pharmacy personnel attitudes towards non-technical skills and inter-professional collaboration, with community and hospital pharmacy staff (. n = 62).
+Qualitative interviews were then conducted using the critical incident technique, with community pharmacists (. n = 11).
+Results: The survey results demonstrated differences in the opinions of community and hospital pharmacists on three non-technical skill constructs: team structure, mutual support, and situation monitoring, with community pharmacists reporting significantly more positive attitudes about all three constructs.
 Both groups reported low levels of collaboration with primary care physicians.
-Furthermore, five non-technical skills were identified as key elements of successful pharmacist performance from the interview transcripts: Situational awareness; decision-making; leadership; teamwork; task management.
-Conclusion: The survey and interviews identified the specific non-technical skills that are unique to pharmacists.
-This represents the first step towards the development of a behavioural rating system for training purposes that could potentially improve the non-technical skills of pharmacists and enhance patient safety.
+The interviews identified five non-technical skills as key elements of successful pharmacist performance from the interview transcripts: teamwork; leadership; task management; situation awareness; decision-making.
+Conclusion: The survey and interviews identified the non-technical skills that are important to pharmacists.
+This represents the first step towards the development of a behavioral rating system for training purposes that could potentially improve the non-technical skills of pharmacists and enhance patient safety.

 |Journal Article Type||Article|